nutanix-japan/ntnxtraining1121/examplelab7/examplelab7.rst

    .. figure:: images/9.png

 #.
-In **Select VMs** part of the migration plan, please click on the + symbol beside the virtual machine (Use Cluster Lookup for your VM name).
+In **Select VMs** part of the migration plan, please click on the + symbol beside the your source virtual machine shown as **Source VM Name** in your `Lookup <http://10.42.8.58:8090/>`_ .
 On the right side of the screen, the selected source VM will appear in your screen.

    .. figure:: images/10.png